embobo/unity-arduino-interface/README.md

 ### Fitboard Arduino Settings

+A prefab 'FitboardManager' will be provided in the asset bundle, it must be loaded in the main menu.
+It will not be destroyed on loading other scenes.

 **FitboardDeviceInput.cs must be loaded before all other dependent Monobehavior scripts**

 Go to *Edit /> Project Settings /> Script Execution Order*